DaiJiChen/Redis/Replication.md

 3) "k2"
 ```

 ### Situation#2: If a slave SHUTDOWN, master and other slaves won't be influenced.
-This slave is no longer a slave after reboot unless you configure it in redis.conf
+This slave is no longer a slave after reboot unless you configure it in redis.conf -> REPLICATION: `slaveof <masterip> <masterport>`

 First, we shutdown a slave